 Hearing Noises In The Attic At Night?

 The house is quiet, the children and animals are fast asleep, and then it begins.
 In the attic, you can hear scratching noises.
 You believe you’re hearing things for a split second, but then you hear them again and again.
 You can’t sleep now since you’ve been plagued by nightmares.
+Do you have rats in the attic?

 The noises in the attic during the night may possibly be coming from what?
-Roof rats Most likely.
+Roof rats most likely.
 It’s likely that you have a mouse infestation if you’ve been hearing noises coming from your attic.
 Get a free rodent control inspection at your home or place of business today by getting in touch with On Demand Pest Control for rodent control in West Palm Beach, Florida.

 Roof Rats In Attics